tafia/naive_complete/README.md

 - the brain
   - work as an Arena and store/digest outputs from the 3 other modules
   - as lazy as possible, responsible for type-check/search
-  - should probably guarantee any file is parsed once only
+  - should probably allow any file to be parsed once only
   - not implemented
 - *File* Parser iterator:
   - take a file path as input and provides an iterator over items relevant for the autocompletion